unh-comp-master-project/unh-comp-master-project.github.io/thesis-process.md

 ---

 **Thesis Proposal and Oral Presentation**
-The master&#39;s student will prepare a thesis proposal and present it to the thesis committee.
+The master's student will prepare a thesis proposal and present it to the thesis committee.
 The primary goal of the thesis proposal is to answer the following questions about the work you plan to complete:

 - What is the problem/questions?
 - Why is the proposed work interesting or important?